-As previously discussed, section 3(1)(b) of the Small Claims Practices Act allows claimants to file claims for an assessment of liability arising from a motor vehicle accident in which the vehicle of the claimant is not damaged.
-Essentially, these claims are for the determination of the payment of deductibles.
-The Commission notes that, in each of the past three years, approximately 10% of small claims filed in Manitoba were for assessments as to liability arising from motor vehicle accidents.183
+As previously discussed, section 3(1)(b) of the Small Claims Practices Act allows claimants to file claims for the assessment of liability arising from a motor vehicle accident in which the vehicle of the claimant is not damaged.
+These assessments are purely for the determination of liability.
+If damage has been sustained to the claimant's vehicle, in addition to the liability assessment under section 3(1)(b), the claimant can also advance a claim for the deductible portion of damages.
+The Commission notes that, in each of the past three years, approximately